 The first quarter lunar cycle (or a half-moon) is when half of the lit portion is visible after the waxing crescent phase.
 It comes a week after a new moon.

 5. Waxing Gibbous

-This cycle occurs when more than half of the lunar sphere can be seen.
+This cycle occurs when we can see more than half of the lunar sphere.
 The visible portion increases (“waxes”) in size from one day to the next.
 The waxing gibbous phase occurs between the first quarter and the full moon.

 Waning Lunar Cycles